roman-milk/roman-milk.github.io/bareback-in-my-mom.md

  The hurry to the bathroom and Gary adjusts the water.
 The get in and get all wet.
 He turns the water to a trickle and they start soaping each other up.
 He washes both girls as they wash him.
 They get all soapy and he bends Jane over.
 He slides is cock in her from behind and strokes deep in her.
 She squeals and cums as he rams his cock all the way in her.
 He makes cum a few times and pulls out.
 He bends Jean over and rams his hard cock in her.
 She cries out and cums as his huge cock its her cervix.
 He makes her cum a few times, too.

  "Get on our knees now.
 I'm going to cum for you.
 Open your mouths and get ready to catch it.
 I have some for both of you."
-Report_Story #3